 We hope this article will serve as both a high level overview of the estate planning process and a way to break it down into manageable steps.

-The four basic documents that you should have in place are power of attorney, a healthcare power of attorney and living will, a HIPPA document authorizing disclosure of your medical information, and your last will and testament.
+The four basic documents that you should have in place are power of attorney, a healthcare power of attorney and living will, a HIPAA document authorizing disclosure of your medical information, and your last will and testament.

 As Mary Lou Daly wrote in her recent article “Eighteen-Year-Olds are Adults,” every adult should have the first three documents listed above.
 See her article for descriptions.